Maurice Becker

-Maurice Becker (1889– August 28, 1975) was a radical political artist best known for his work in the 1910s and 1920s for such publications as The Masses and The Liberator.
+Maurice Becker (1889 – August 28, 1975) was an American radical political artist best known for his work in the 1910s and 1920s for such publications as The Masses and The Liberator.

 Biography

 Early years

 Maurice Becker was born in Nizhni-Novgorod, Russia, the son of ethnic Jewish parents.
 The family emigrated from Russia to the United States in 1892, moving to the Jewish community of the Lower East Side of New York City.
 His older sister Helen Tamiris was a modern dance pioneer and his brother Sam Becker was a sculptor.

 The young Maurice took night classes in bookkeeping and art while working days as a sign painter.
 He worked as an artist for the New York Tribune from 1914 to 1915, and for the Scripps newspapers from 1915 to 1918.
 He also contribute artwork on a freelance basis to a broad range of contemporary publications, including Harper's Weekly, Metropolitan magazine, and The Saturday Evening Post.